 - Save a little powered sugar to sprinkle on the trees and ground around the house.

-Note: Gingerbread houses can be made in different sizes and shapes.
+Gingerbread houses can be made in different sizes and shapes.
 Some communities build villages that include a school, churches, stores, a farm and other assorted buildings.
 For school groups, you can also build smaller houses with graham crackers that fit nicely around school milk cartons.
-For younger children, the stability of the milk cartons is helpful in constructing the houses or this recipe for smaller (and solid) houses made with rice cereal are a great alternative to gingerbread houses.
+Now that gingerbread houses have become so popular, you can also buy a kit with all the baked pieces … or a house fully assembled, ready to decorate.